taeewonnn/tp/docs/DeveloperGuide.md

 ### Add a person

-**Use case: UC03 - Add a person to the global participant list**
+**Use case: UC03 - Add a person to the global contact list**

 **Actor:** User

 **Guarantees:**
-A successful addition adds a person to the global participant list.
+A successful addition adds a person to the global contact list.

 **MSS**